Clinical relevance of secreted proteins in a large patient cohort

 Calculate clinical relevance

-We next calculate the signaling risk score z for each secreted
+We next calculate the risk score for each secreted protein by linking

-protein by linking their activity levels with clinical data.
-For the
+their activity levels with clinical information.
+For the clinical file,

-clinical file, please make sure the name of the 1st and 2nd columns are
+please make sure the name of the 1st and 2nd columns are “Time” and

-will conduct Cox proportional hazard (PH) regression, with risk scores
+Cox proportional hazard (PH) regression, with risk scores represented as

-represented as z-scores (Coef / StdErr) from the two-sided Wald test.
-Of
+z-scores (Coef / StdErr) from the two-sided Wald test.
+Of note, clinical

-note, clinical covariates (e.g., age, gender, stage) would also be
+covariates (e.g., age, gender, stage) would also be considered in

 # read clinical infomation